mattbnz/web-matt/content/w/2023-goals.md

 There are three, currently extremely high level, product ideas closely aligned to my chosen mission that I'm excited to explore:

-1. Improve co-ordination of electricity resources to support and accelerate the electrification of NZ's energy needs and the transition to zero carbon grid.
+1. Improve co-ordination of electricity resources to accelerate the electrification of NZ's energy demand and the transition to zero carbon grid.

     NZ has huge potential to be a world-leader in decarbonising energy use through electrification, but requires a massive transition to realise the benefits.
 Many of the challenges to that transition involve coordination of an order of magnitude more distributed energy resources (DER) in a much more dynamic and software-oriented manner than the electricity industry is traditionally experienced with.
 There's a huge gap of experience and expertise in building and operating such systems that needs to be bridged.

-    So while the concept of improving DER coordination is hardly novel, I think the match between my experience with large, high-reliability distributed software systems, the need in the industry, and the current motivation towards finding solutions to enable a rapid transition to a zero carbon, highly electrified energy future for NZ, makes this a very compelling area to look for a more detailed product need and opportunity in.
+    The concept of improving DER coordination is hardly novel, but I think there is a strong match between my experience with large, high-reliability distributed software systems, and the need in the industry.
+I see many active but early-stage discussions occurring, coupled with renewed motivation for rapid progress in our transition.
+Combined, these factors make this a very compelling space to explore further with the intent of developing a more detailed product opportunity to pursue.

 1. Drive reduced agricultural emissions by making sustainable farm management, including compliance reporting, straightforward, fun and effective for busy farmers.